Ghee casein: how it is an important factor for choosing ghee

-Casein causes internal inflammation and that is why ignites several physical discomforts for the people having food sensitivity.
+Casein causes internal inflammation, and that is why ignites several physical discomforts for people having food sensitivity.

 How to avoid casein in ghee?

-Ghee casein is not a very desirable combo so with easy effort you can get to avoid casein in your dairy dose.
-In vase of buying ghee, you can three major precautions.
+Ghee casein is not a very desirable combo, so with the easy effort, you can get to avoid casein in your daily dose of dairy.
+In the process of buying ghee, you can ensure three major precautions.

-- Check if the ghee is made from 100% grass fed cow milk.
-Grass fed cow milk contains lesser quantity of casein in milk.
-Grass fed cow ghee will offer you better benefits in contrast to ghee procured from grain feed cow milk.
+Check if the ghee is made from 100% grass-fed cow milk.
+Grass-fed cow milk contains a lesser quantity of casein in milk.
+Grass-fed cow ghee will offer you better benefits in contrast to ghee procured from grain feed cow milk.

-- Always use a certified organic and grass fed cow ghee.
+Always use a certified organic and grass-fed cow ghee.
 You will get to check the certification from the product label.
-Always check if the product is certified as ghee casein free product.
+Always check if the product is certified as a ghee casein-free product.

-- Always avoid using homemade ghee as in most of the cases you do not know the origin of the cow milk and its quality, cow’s diet, etc. All homemade cow ghee cannot be certified as a casein free product, and therefore cannot be used if you have milk allergy or you have food sensitivity.
+Always avoid using homemade ghee as in most of the cases you do not know the origin of the cow milk and its quality, cow’s diet, etc. All homemade cow ghee cannot be certified as a casein-free product, and therefore cannot be used if you have a milk allergy or you have a food sensitivity.

-This aforementioned discussion clearly proves that ghee casein is an important point to count on and it is safe to use cow ghee which is completely casein free.
-However, all cow ghee sold in market are not casein free in reality, therefore check the product label for authenticity.
+This aforementioned discussion proves that ghee casein is an important point to count on, and it is safe to use completely casein-free cow ghee.
+However, all cow ghee sold in the market are not casein free in reality, therefore check the product label for authenticity.